 2- American Quartet, or String Quartet No. 12 in F Major, Op.
 96, by Bohemian composer Antonín Dvorák.
 Written during the composer’s residency in the United States, it premiered on January 1, 1894, in Boston.
 Although he quotes no actual American melodies, in his American Quartet Dvorák set out to capture the spirit of American music in his work’s melodic flow and harmonic construction.
 It is the most frequently performed of Dvorák’s many chamber works.

 Movement 1 will be performed by the Sunrisers (Opus 76’s youth quartet).
 Movement IV will be performed By Opus 76 Quartet.
 (Duration: Movement 1 - 7:25, Movement 4 - 5:05)

 The sonata-form first movement opens with violin trills and a lyrical viola solo, which soon reappears in the violin.
 At one time or another, each member of the ensemble is granted time in the spotlight.
 The two main melodies draw on pentatonic (five note per octave) scales, which are often found in American folk music, though they also are found in the music of other lands.

 Dvorák’s final movement is lively and exuberant, especially for the first violin.
 For contrast, there is an almost hymn-like tune that appears midway through the movement.
 However, Dvorák brings the movement full circle with a resumption of the exuberant theme from its opening section, and the work concludes with energy.

-A YouTube link will be sent to ticket buyers within 24 hours of the premiere date.
-The concert will then be available on demand through 2/3/2021.
+A YouTube link will be sent to ticket buyers in a separate email.
+The concert will then be available on demand through 3/18/2021.